Patika-X-Allianz-Bootcamp/java-final/README.md

-# Spring Boot Medical Tourism Application
+# Spring Boot Health Tourism Application

-This document provides a step-by-step guide for developing a medical tourism application using Spring Boot.
-The medical tourism application aims to facilitate patients' travel to different countries or regions to receive healthcare services.
+This document provides a step-by-step guide for developing a health tourism application using Spring Boot.
+The health tourism application aims to facilitate patients' travel to different countries or regions to receive healthcare services.
 This document explains how to develop the application by covering its basic requirements, project components, and important steps.

 ## Table of Contents
 1. [Project Creation and Basic Configuration](#1-project-creation-and-basic-configuration)